 Some other points about hormone replacement therapy

 - HRT does not act as a contraceptive.
 Therefore, if you are still having periods when you start HRT, or have only recently stopped having periods, you should still use contraception.
 Your doctor will advise when you no longer need to use contraception.
 But, as a general rule: contraception should be used to prevent pregnancy for one year after your last period if you are older than 50, or for two years after your last period if you are less than 50.
-See the separate leaflet dealing with contraception from 40 to the menopause.
+See separate leaflet called Contraception for the Mature Woman, discussing contraception from 40 to the menopause.

 - If you are taking HRT, you should have regular check-ups with your doctor.
 These are usually undertaken every year.

 - At your review appointments, you should discuss your risks and benefits of taking HRT, as these may change over time.
 After some time, your doctor may also suggest stopping your HRT to see if you still need it.

 - You should also be 'breast aware' and look out for any changes in your breasts.
 If you notice any lumps or problems that you are worried about, you should see your doctor.
 You should also attend your breast cancer screening mammogram when called.